Estimated read time: 3 minutes, 56 seconds

 Calculating Monthly Recurring Revenue.

 The formula for calculating MRR is pretty straightforward.

 MRR = # of customers * average billed amount

 10 customers paying $150 a month equals an MRR value of $1500.

 Fixed term subscriptions – Calculate MRR by normalizing your Annual Recurring Revenue (ARR) to a monthly rate.
 Just remember to subtract any one-time charges or fees to get a more accurate annual rate.

 For example: ARR of $1200 / 12 month term = $100 MRR

-Monthly subscriptions – Grabbing actual monthly subscription fees is acceptable in this case since your company is already billing customers each month to use your software or service.
+Monthly subscriptions – Grabbing actual monthly subscription management fees is acceptable in this case since your company is already billing customers each month to use your software or service.